Phobos-developers/Phobos/docs/User-Interface.md

   - `CanSee` and `CanSee.Observer` can limit visibility to specific players.
   - The digits can be either a custom shape (.shp) or text drawn using the game font.
 This depends on whether `Shape` is set.
     - `Text.Color`, `Text.Color.ConditionYellow` and `Text.Color.ConditionRed` allow customization of the font color. `Text.Background=yes` will additionally draw a black rectangle background.
     - When using shapes, a custom palette can be specified with `Palette`. `Shape.Spacing` controls pixel buffer between characters.
+If `Shape.PercentageFrame` set to true, it will only draw one frame that corresponds to total frames by percentage.
     - Frames 0-9 will be used as digits when the owner's health bar is green, 10-19 when yellow, 20-29 when red.
 For `/` and `%` characters, frame numbers are 30-31, 32-33, 34-35, respectively.
   - Default `Offset.ShieldDelta` for `InfoType=Shield` is `0,-10`, `0,0` for others.
   - Default `Shape.Spacing` for buildings is `4,-2`, `4,0` for others.